prisam1/ai_chatbot/README.md

 # OR yarn install
 # OR pnpm install
 Environment Variables
-Create a .env file in the root of your project and add the following environment variables.
+Create a .env file in the root of your project and add the environment variables.

 npx prisma generate
 Apply Database Migrations: